zowe/zowe-explorer-vscode/packages/zowe-explorer/README.md

 #### Profile Validation

-Zowe Explorer includes the profile validation feature that helps to ensure that z/OSMF is accessible and ready for use.
+Zowe Explorer includes the profile validation feature that helps to ensure that the specified connection to z/OS is successfully established and your profile is ready for use.
 If a profile is valid, the profile is active and can be used.
 By default, the feature is automatically enabled.
 You can disable the feature by right-clicking on your profile and selecting the **Disable Validation for Profile** option.
 Alternatively, you can enable or disable the feature for all profiles in the VS Code settings.

 Follow these steps: